dynamsoft-docs/mrz-scanner-docs-mobile/programming/ios/api-reference/mrz-scanner-view-controller.md

 # Class MRZScannerViewController

-`MRZScannerViewController` is an activity class that implements MRZ scanning features.
+`MRZScannerViewController` is an extension of the `ViewController` class that implements MRZ scanning features.

 ## Definition